 Portrait – Burn the World Melodic – Heavy Metal

-Here we have a bit more of my traditional metal appettite, showcasing Thrash, Prog, and Heavy metals, with a big of Death Metal tossed in for good measure.
-Lets take a look at how these were listened too.
+Here we have a bit more of my traditional metal appetite, showcasing Thrash, Prog, and Heavy metals, with a big of Death Metal tossed in for good measure.
+Let’s take a look at how these were listened too.

-Notable Tracks: There are two that stand out over the rest, to me.
-Swing of the Axe (Executioners Tax) and Crucifixiation.
+Notable Tracks: There are two that stand out from the rest to me.
+Swing of the Axe (Executioners Tax) and Crucifixion.
 Both of those are worth a listen.

 Notable Tracks: Dethvaluation, Kill the Cult